-The Department of Electrical and Computer Engineering at Binghamton University (one of the four SUNY University Centers) invites applications for two tenure-track faculty positions at the rank of assistant professor for fall 2017.
-However, if the right candidate is identified early on, one of the two positions could potentially be filled as soon as spring 2017.
+The Department of Electrical and Computer at Binghamton University (one of the four SUNY University Centers) invites applications for a tenure-track faculty position at the rank of assistant professor for fall 2018.

-The positions are focused on analog or digital VLSI design with an emphasis on emerging technologies and applications, including neuromorphic computing, nano computing, quantum computing, biomedical applications, ultra-low-power and energy harvesting sensor design, bio-interface design, security and trust in integrated circuits, reconfigurable hardware architectures, and modular embedded computer architectures.
+The position is focused on analog or digital VLSI design with an emphasis on emerging technologies and applications, including neuromorphic computing, nano computing, quantum computing, biomedical applications, ultra-low-power and energy harvesting sensor design, bio-interface design, security and trust in integrated circuits, reconfigurable hardware architectures, and modular embedded computer architectures.

 Qualifications include an earned PhD in electrical or computer engineering or closely related field, excellent communication skills, and a strong commitment to teaching and research.
 A demonstrated commitment to diversity and inclusiveness is preferred.